alalUDDIN123/Json_server/README.md

         server.use('/api', router);
         server.listen(PORT, () => console.log(`JSON Server is running on port ${PORT}`))

-6. In the terminal write command `node servere.js`
+7. In the terminal write command `node servere.js`

    - Notes : You can change `port` according to yours `in the server.js` file and `path also`

-7. If you don't want to run your server in the terminal again again when you change or add code
+8. If you don't want to run your server in the terminal again again when you change or add code

      - Install `npm i nodemon`

-8. Go to your package.json file add this code ` "start": "nodemon server.js"`
+9. Go to your package.json file add this code ` "start": "nodemon server.js"`
      - write command `npm start`

 This package automatically detact code when you change or add and run server always for you

+---

+## How to deploy json mock server ?

+1. create a `json-server` as I described above.
+2. push complete code on github (`repository should be public as recommanded`)
+3.

 ## If You Face Any Problem Feel Free To Connect
 ### Email : alalu75666@gmail.com